Home / Comment / Uncertainty reigns in Future Fund mandate change

 It is understandable that the government would want to leverage the significant and globally-recognised investment expertise within the Future Fund, and the tweaks to its mandate are small – the target return has not been changed.
 But they are tweaks, and will inevitably reduce confidence in its ability to meet its objective.
 If the Future Fund falls short of its target return, the question will be asked of whether it fell short because its attention was on “national priorities” instead of alpha generation; if an investment goes belly up, as they sometimes do, the question will be asked of whether all its risks were considered.

-The answers to these questions don’t matter – it’s that they can be asked at all.
-That becomes a distraction.
+The answers to these questions don’t matter.
+It’s that they become a distraction.
 Already the changes have sparked a firestorm of criticism and accusations that the Albanese Government has turned its biggest financial asset into a slush fund.
 It is inevitable that the Future Fund will find it harder to operate in a more politicised environment – an environment it has repeatedly warned about in position papers like A New Investment Order and The Death of Traditional Portfolio Construction?

 Uncertainty creeps into everything.
 Why does the government insist on trying to outsource what most people would view as its responsibility – providing housing to its own people – to institutional investors?
 If the Future Fund can only invest in something where the returns stack up, what is the point of asking it to consider any of these national priorities at all?
 And will super funds one day be similarly directed?